sargeschultz11/Azure-Runbooks/README.md

 - **Autopilot Group Tag Sync**: Synchronize Windows Autopilot device group tags with their corresponding Intune device categories.
 - **Device Sync Reminder**: Identify devices that haven't synced in a specified period and send email notifications to their primary users.

+### Security and Compliance
+- **Intune Apple Token Monitor**: Monitor expiration dates of Apple Push Notification certificates, VPP tokens, and DEP tokens in Microsoft Intune and send proactive alerts through Microsoft Teams.
+- **Missing Security Updates Report**: Generate reports of Windows devices missing multiple security updates from Log Analytics data and upload them to SharePoint.

 ### Reporting
 - **Discovered Apps Report**: Generate comprehensive reports of all applications discovered across your managed devices.
 - **Device Compliance Report**: Create detailed reports on device compliance status.
 - **Devices with Specific App Report**: Identify all devices with a specific application installed.
+- **User Managers Report**: Generate a report of all licensed internal users along with their manager information.

 ## Branch Management